huumanoid/xat-client/README.md

 Original xat's client preprocesses content of chat.sol and form `<j2>`.
 Format of `<j2>` packet is not strict, but sensitive in some cases (especially when we form `<j2>` packet for registered/subscriber user).
 [See more.](#xat-user-options)

-The most interesing part of this process is that you need to compute 'l5' attribute using pixel's rgb value, get from specially generated image overlapped by perlin noise.
+<a name="perlin-noise"/>The most interesing part of this process is that you need to compute 'l5' attribute using pixel's rgb value, get from specially generated image overlapped by perlin noise.
 Seeds for perlin noise and image settings goes from 'p' attribute of server's `<y>` packet.
 This is how it's implement in original swf client.
 However, range of possible parameters, actually used by server, is quite small.
 So, the solution is to precalculate all required values of 'l5' and store it, for example, in file.
 *Note: idea of implemented solution not belongs to me.
 Unfortunately, i don't remember, who gave me files with precalculated l5 values, but, anyway, thank you!*

 The process described above is customizable.